molaycule/js-design-patterns/README.md

 **Adapter Pattern** - Adapter is a structural design pattern that allows objects with incompatible interfaces to collaborate.

 **Decorator Pattern** - Decorator is a structural design pattern that lets you attach new behaviors to objects by placing these objects inside special wrapper objects that contain the behaviors.

+### Behavioral Patterns
+Behavioral design patterns are concerned with algorithms and the assignment of responsibilities between objects.